stash763/2ine_debugger/README.md

 For complete build instructions and debugging information, see [BUILD_NOTES.md](BUILD_NOTES.md).

 *AI Disclosure, these additions were largely done using qwen 3.5 397b and glm 5.1

+# 2ine

+*What is this?*

+It's a program that loads and runs OS/2 .exe files on Linux.

+*Does it work?*

+Barely.
+It runs some command line OS/2 apps.

+*Why?*

+Because.

+*Does it work on Mac OS X?*

+No.

+*I have questions.*

+I have answers: icculus@icculus.org

+--ryan.

+---